1922 Pontypridd by-election

 The 1922 Pontypridd by-election was held on 25 July 1922.
-The by-election was held due to the appointment of the incumbent Coalition Liberal MP, Thomas Arthur Lewis, as a Junior Lord of the Treasury.
+The by-election was held due to the appointment of the incumbent National Liberal MP, Thomas Arthur Lewis, as a Junior Lord of the Treasury.
 It was won by the Labour candidate Thomas Isaac Mardy Jones.
 It was the last of only eight ministerial by-elections in the UK not to be retained by the incumbent.
 The requirement for MPs who were appointed as ministers to seek re-election was entirely abolished by the Re-Election of Ministers Act (1919) Amendment Act 1926.